 In this year’s series of online journaling classes, I’m including with each session a workshop on natural dyeing which is a simple and easy method of making hand-dyed fabrics and fibers that we can use in our stitched journals.

 In the last workshop, I included the process for natural dyeing with fruit teabags which was fun and easy and produced a beautiful range of softly colored fabrics.
-I used those fabrics in my Visual Insights Journal.
+I used those fabrics in my Transitions Journal.
 In the next workshop which will be available 1st January 2020, I’ll be sharing the process for natural dyeing using fruit and vegetables.

 If you’ve never tried natural dyeing before, it’s a fun and easy process often with unexpected results.
 It’s hard to believe that the above sets of fabric were dyed with color extracted from avocados, red cabbage, and yellow onions – such lovely colors!
 And it gets even better because different types of fabrics will produce different shades of the color so you end up with a lovely collection that are similar in color but not the same.